 Displaying, viewing, storing, printing, or sending any harassing material.

-Accessing pornographic web sites or storing or viewing sexually oriented images.
+Accessing pornographic web sites or storing or viewing sexually-oriented images.

 Intentionally introducing a virus or virus-like program onto a library computer or network.